 Try to zoom in as much as you can on the vehicle.
 As you will know from elsewhere on the site we are big fans of varifocal or zoom lens cameras because they allow you to zoom in or out during installation.
 The more you zoom in the more detail you capture.
-In most cases people fit a wide angle camera thinking it will cover the whole of their driveway.
-The problem is as you move away from the camera you quickly loose detail to the point where the images are useless if an incident takes place.
+In most cases, people fit a wide-angle camera thinking it will cover the whole of their driveway.
+The problem is as you move away from the camera you quickly lose detail to the point where the images are useless if an incident takes place.

 In terms of which type of CCTV camera to use you have a number of options.

 These offer the most protection in vulnerable areas but there are some downsides.
-They are abit little tricky to position once installed particularly if wall mounted and the infra red illumination is less powerful than some other styles because the I/R leds are located behind a clear dome cover.
-They also suffer more from internal reflection of the infra red light and light pollution from sources to one side of the camera.
+They are a bit little tricky to position once installed particularly if wall-mounted and the infrared illumination is less powerful than some other styles because the I/R LEDs are located behind a clear dome cover.
+They also suffer more from an internal reflection of the infrared light and light pollution from sources to one side of the camera.

 These are the cameras you immediately think of when picturing a CCTV camera.
 Fitting is simple, particularly our premium body day - night CCTV cameras which can be mounted to any angle surface.
-Like the open faced vandal dome cameras infra red illumination is very efficient.
-The disadvantage over an open faced vandal dome camera is their position can be altered relatively easily so they need to be mounted out of reach.
-The big advantage is they come with a wider range of lenses particularly if the subject you are trying film is some distance away.
+Like the open-faced vandal dome cameras, infrared illumination is very efficient.
+The disadvantage of an open-faced vandal dome camera is its position can be altered relatively easily so they need to be mounted out of reach.
+The big advantage is they come with a wider range of lenses particularly if the subject you are trying to film is some distance away.
 Our B8 6-60mm camera has an effective optical range of up to 50 metres.

-Feel free to call us during office hours and we can talk through your requirements whilst looking at your property on a internet mapping system.
-This will allow us to recommend specific equipment to be suit your particular needs.
+Feel free to call us during office hours and we can talk through your requirements whilst looking at your property on an internet mapping system.
+This will allow us to recommend specific equipment to suit your particular needs.